osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 ### Lift and Drag
 The submarine propellers are constructed so that spinning the propeller joint generates drag forces in forward direction.
+The blades are tilted such that the angle of attack for the blades is always less 45 degrees.
+The propeller blades spin in the plane orthogonal to the direction of forward motion.
+Because lift and drag are orthogonal, a lift force gets generated in the forward direction.
+The lift force on the propeller causes the entire body to move forward.

 For each propeller blade, the lift and drag forces are applied at the center of pressure of the blade, approximately 70% of the radius from the center of the propeller along the axis of the blade.

-(( picture ))
+The center of pressure is also the point at which the velocity is measured for calculating the lift and drag forces.
+This is important for a rotating body because if the center of the propeller were used to calculate lift and drag, the forces would always be zero.